 Hypnosis is the most misunderstood subject I have ever come across in my life.
 Nearly everything you hear people say about hypnosis is either wrong, or a misunderstanding!

-The word itself is wrong!
-Hypnos was the Greek god of Sleep, and there is no sleep in hypnosis, it is a waking state.
+Even the word 'hypnosis' is a mistake.
+Hypnos was the Greek god of Sleep, and there is no sleep in hypnosis, it's a waking state.
 The word "sleep" is often used in Stage Hypnosis, but what most people do not realise is that the people in a hypnosis show are never asleep.
 Stage Hypnotists cannot work with a person who is actually asleep.
 Hypnotherapists can, but it would take hours, so we never do.
 We work with people in trance, and trance is a waking state.

 On the stage, the word "sleep" functions in two ways: as a misdirection to the audience, to create the impression that the people on the stage are in some strange state of mind that is unknown to the audience (which is not true), and also as a signal to the person "being hypnotised" that they should act as if they are asleep until further notice.
 Obviously, you can only do this with people who don't mind joining in and playing their part.
 This requirement has led to another popular misunderstanding: that some people can't be hypnotised!
 Rubbish!
 Some people choose not to cooperate, and there is nothing the Stage Hypnotist can do about that.